 - Weaker Lookalike Audiences (LLAs): Because Facebook has so much less customer data, LLAs will not be as powerful as they once were.
 Facebook won’t be able to return the same quality of customers as it used to.

 What Daasity recommends

 Push more data into Facebook to replace some of the data they lost during opt outs.

-The best way to counteract the loss of targeting it to push more customer data into Facebook, and use it in your targeting.
-If you create audiences in Facebook based on actual customer data two great things happen:
+The best way to counteract the loss of targeting is to push more customer data into Facebook and use that data in your targeting.
+If you create audiences in Facebook based on actual customer data, two great things happen:

 - You can specifically target those customers in facebook to drive targeted results to increase LTV.